superlinked/VectorHub/docs/articles/semantic_chunking.md

 Chunking is simply dividing data into smaller manageable pieces.
 Similar to how it is easier for a human to cognitively manage smaller pieces of information, it is easier for a computer to work with information divided into smaller chunks.
 In the context of Retrieval Augmented Generation (RAG), chunking plays a great role, especially when it comes to large datasets.
 The large dataset is divided into chunks and stored in vector databases and indexes.
 When there is a user query, it is easier to skim through and retrieve the most relevant chunks only without hassle.

-There are various ways we can chunk a document: paragraphs, sentences or even characters.
-However, based on the data and the RAG system we use, this process significantly improves the performance.
-Some widely used algorithms are fixed character splitter, recursive character splitter, document-specific splitter, semantic splitter, and agentic splitter.
+There are various ways we can chunk a document: by paragraphs, sentences, or characters.
+The choice of chunking method can significantly impact the performance of a RAG system, depending on the nature of the data and the specific RAG implementation.
+Some widely used chunking algorithms include fixed character splitter, recursive character splitter, document-specific splitter, semantic splitter, and agentic splitter.

 In this article, we will explore the semantic chunking algorithm in detail and comprehensively evaluate it using different embedding models and datasets.